Outstanding Items

 Output in reports

-- Balance Sheet → AR and AP balances (declining as items are collected/paid)
+- Balance Sheet — AR and AP balances declining as items are collected and paid on the mappings set in Step 5

-- Cash Flow → cash inflows from collections and outflows from payments, correctly timed by DSO/DPO
+- Cash Flow — cash inflows from collections and outflows from payments, timed correctly by your configured delays